-- Column (iv).
-Check "Yes" if the supported organization named in column (i) is specifically named as a supported organization in the organization's declaration of trust, articles of incorporation, or other governing document.
-An organization that supports non-designated publicly supported organizations and meets the requirements of Regulations section 1.509(a)-4(d)(2)(i) (relating to designating the publicly supported organizations by class or purpose rather than by name) should not complete column (iv) but should provide a statement in Part IV explaining how it meets these requirements.
+See Regulations section 1.509(a)-4(i)(2).
+The notice must be submitted by the last day of the fifth month after the end of the tax year (May 31 for calendar-year filers).

-- Column (v).
+• Column (vi).
 Only Type III organizations are required to answer this question.

-Check "Yes" if the organization notified the supported organization named in column (i) of its support.
+Check "Yes" if the supported organization named in column (i) is organized in the United States.
+An organization operated in connection with any supported organization not organized in the United States cannot qualify as a Type III supporting organization.

-- Column (vi).
-Only Type III

-organizations are required to answer this

-question.
-Check "Yes" if the supported

-organization named in column (i) is

-organized in the United States.

-- Column (vii).
+• Column (vii).
 Enter the total amount of monetary support paid to, or for the benefit of, the supported organization named in column (i) during the tax year.
 Such monetary support may include making payments to or for the use of individual members of the charitable class benefited by the supported organization, and to 501(c)(3) public charities operated, supervised, or controlled directly by or in connection with the supported organization.
-See Regulations 1.509(a)-4(e).
+See Regulations section 1.509(a)-4(e).
 If no monetary support was provided during the tax year, enter "-0-."
 Do not report non-monetary support in column (vii).
 Describe in Part IV any services, facilities, or goods that the organization provided to or purchased for the benefit of the supported organization during the tax year.

 Part II.
-Support Schedule for Organizations Described in Sections 170(b)(1)(A)(iv) and 170(b) (1)(A)(vi)
+Support Schedule for Organizations Described in Sections 170(b)(1)(A)(iv) and 170(b)(1)(A)(vi)

 If the organization checked a box in Part I, on line 5, 7, or 8, it should complete Part II and insert the appropriate dollar amounts.
 Do not leave Part II blank or report only zeros if the organization had any support during the period.
 If the organization checks the box in Part II, on line 13, it should stop there and not complete the rest of Part II.
 If the organization checked a box in Part I, on line 5, 7, or 8 and also checks the box in Part II, on line 18, the organization should complete Part III to determine if it qualifies as a publicly supported organization under section 509(a)(2).
 If it does qualify, the organization should instead check the box in Part I, on line 9.